dhis2/dhis2.github.io/_posts/2018-12-07-packages-and-conventions.md

 npm install --save-dev husky
 ```

-Regardless if the project is a monorepo or a standard repo and if it uses Yarn
+Regardless of whether the project is a monorepo or a standard repo and whether it uses Yarn
 or NPM you will want to set up your `package.json` with the following
 properties: